McAfee names Peter Leav as new CEO - KTVZ

 “It has been a privilege to work with the McAfee team, and I am very proud of the results we have delivered for our customers, partners, employees and investors,” Young said in a statement.
 “I look forward to continued involvement with McAfee in an advisory capacity through TPG Capital, and I am confident in the company’s future.”

-The company said Young will remain in the company to assist during the leadership transition and plans to join TPG Capital as a senior adviser.
+The company said Young will remain with the company to assist during the leadership transition and plans to join TPG Capital as a senior adviser.